 You might also like to see the original "hafahats", which are unusual small hats that are perfect for covering the crown of the head, where many women experience thinning.
 See the hafahats.

 The headsize of the mannequin above is only 21 inches, whereas the average woman's is 22.
 These hats are made for that average 22, and therefore look somewhat big on the mannequin.

-First, make sure it would fit you.
-(It will fit most women but not all.)
+Before ordering, make sure the hat would fit you.
 Wrap a tape-measure around your head just above the eyebrows, to determine the circumference.
-If it's between 21 1/2 inches and 22 1/4 inches, then the hat will fit you.
+If it's around 22 inches, give or take, then the hat will fit you.